 Semushkina’s Music Club

 Maria Semushkina, an event producer and the dynamic force behind the Usadba Jazz festival, began hosting home concerts in 2016 within the confines of her Moscow apartment.
-As thesegatherings outgrew the domestic setting, theymigrated to lofts, art spaces, and the city’s panoramic rooftops.
+As these gatherings outgrew the domestic setting, they migrated to lofts, art spaces, and the city’s panoramic rooftops.
 After relocating to London, Semushkina started building a community of Russian-speaking talent, including those who had arrived on a global talent visa, all the while preserving the tradition of her gatherings: a monthly rendezvous where she introduces anaudience to her cherished musicians, fostering cross-cultural collaborations within a convivial atmosphere.

 Semushkina’s Music Club | London Cult.